EmmaDawsonDev/tdd-meetup/README.md

     - Once logged in an Add meetup button should render on the main page ✅
     - Clicking the button should take me to an add meetup page with a form to add all the details ✅
     - It shows an add meetup button ✅
-    - Submitting the form should validate the input to make sure all fields are filled in and the meetup date is in the future
+    - Submitting the form should validate the input to make sure the meetup date is in the future ✅
-    - Once validated, the meetup should be added to the list of meetups and be visible for everyone
+    - Once validated, the meetup should be added to the list of meetups and be visible for everyone ✅
-    - It should also appear in the correct position in the list according to its date/time when rendered on the screen
+    - It should also appear in the correct position in the list according to its date/time when rendered on the screen ✅

 - As a meetup organiser I want to be able to limit the amount of users so that I know that there is enough space for everyone